 The PIANO IMPROVISATION book will give you the impact you need to free yourself improvising in the piano.
 The book has many exercises and tips that will help you in an easy and modern way with the improvisation.

 **You can download the entire PIANO IMPROVISATION method in PDF format for easy printing and viewing on your computer, ipad, tablet or smartphone in minutes.
-Whether you rather have the printed version, please contact us.**
+To get the paperback visit: www.amazon.com**

 THE ELEMENTS: Notes of the Chords; Scales Associated to the Chords.

 Acknowledgment; Routine; Improvisation.